Fuel Type Guide for businesses moving to hydrogen

 Hydrogen is a clean fuel that produces only water vapour when consumed in a fuel cell.
 It powers vehicles with electricity which is produced internally through chemical reactions between hydrogen and oxygen.

 It’s expected that hydrogen will have a substantial role in decarbonising fleets in the UK as the technology and infrastructure is undergoing development to make it more accessible for businesses.
-Not only are hydrogen vehicles beneficial for the environment but they’re also viewed as a more practical solution than electric vehicles, particularly for drivers that travel long distances and have larger vehicles, such as HGVs.
+Not only are hydrogen vehicles beneficial for the environment but they’re also viewed as a more practical solution than electric vehicles, particularly for drivers who travel long distances and have larger vehicles, such as HGVs.
 This is because they can be recharged in just 5 minutes and have a driving range of up to 500 miles.

 What are the differences between hydrogen and electric vehicles?